Youth @ Work

 - Gender-informed personal & professional skill development workshops taught by VWW staff

-- 24 hours of paid internship experience with a business in students’ fields of study or a career field they wish to explore
+- Up to 24 hours of paid internship experience with a business in students’ fields of study or a career field they wish to explore

 - Mentorship opportunities with women and gender non-conforming professionals